e271828e/Flight.jl/docs/notes/design/framework_design.md

   any manifold-valued state).
 This is the cheap end of the projection-methods family from geometric integration.
-- **External inputs**: injected asynchronously by the runtime (pilot controls, network), under rules to be fixed in the execution/periphery axes.
+- **External inputs**: injected asynchronously by the runtime (pilot controls, network), under the staging rules settled in §12.

 ### 2.1 Events: two-tier detection